boazbk/tcs/lec_02_representation.md

 >_"I found that every number, which may be expressed from one to ten, surpasses the preceding by one unit: afterwards the ten is doubled or tripled  ...  until a hundred; then the hundred is doubled and tripled in the same manner as the units and the tens ... and so forth to the utmost limit of numeration."_,  Muhammad ibn Mūsā al-Khwārizmī, 820, translation by Fredric Rosen, 1831.

+>_"A mathematician would hardly call a correspondence between the set of 64 triples of four units and a set of twenty other units, "universal", while such correspondence is, probably, the most fundamental general feature of life on Earth"_, Misha Gromov, 2013

 To a first approximation, computation can be thought of as a process that maps an _input_ to an _output_.